This adults-only haunted house opens for the 2018 season on Sept. 28.

 All that would be creepy enough on its own, but of course you aren’t alone in the house.
 There are dozens of costume-clad people inside too, doing their best to scare you.
 And their best can be pretty good.

 One particularly acrobatic, blood-soaked employee raced toward me from the opposite end of a long hallway – leaping onto an elevated, recessed groove in one of the walls just before hitting me – and continued to run past me, right over my head.
 Another followed me for what felt like several minutes, repeatedly shrinking into the shadows long enough to convince me he’d finally left, then reappearing again, much closer than I’d expected.
 And many more catapulted out of trap doors hidden in the walls, or rolled out from under the macabre set pieces and bits of Grand Guignol-style décor scattered around the rooms.
 Most of them sported gaping wounds, bloody pustules, jagged scars, or aggressively creepy prosthetics that helped ensure that the haunted house lived up to its name.

 It took me about half an hour to navigate the house’s labyrinthine structure, but you could spend a lot longer inside – if you didn’t shriek as often as I did and speed past most of the people.
 And the house is located right next to a sprawling complex with an arcade, bowling alley and bar inside, providing you with plenty of other evening entertainment options.

-Tickets start at a relatively steep $25, but if you visit on November 4, for a one-night-only “blood bath,” and opt to wear all white, you’ll receive $10 off.
+Realm of Terror opens for the 2018 season on Sept.
+28. Tickets start at a relatively steep $25, but if you visit on November 3, for a one-night-only “blood bath,” and opt to wear all white, you’ll receive $10 off.
 You’ll need to sign a waiver before stepping inside the haunted house that day, though.